RainbowGravity/course/3. Whois script homework/README.md

 ### Examples and how to use

-1. <b> An example of use</b>: if you want to display 2 connections of the Thunderbird process with the additional information field, you must type:
+1. <b> An example of use</b>: if you want to display 2 connections of the Thunderbird process you must type:
 ```
-script.sh  -n thunderbird -s 20 -f established
+script.sh  -n thunderbird -s 2 -f established
 ```
 Output: